The Panama Canal (Mini-Case Study: 4.1)

 1- Risk Brainstorming: even if the organization has prior experience dealing with international projects, it is recommended to brainstorm gaps in knowledge, and identify more information preventing the project to operate in an uncertain environment.

 2- Risk Breakdown Structure: International project managers should be able to manage risks more effectively when using a Risk Breakdown Structure approach.
-RBS is hierarchical presentation of risks, that starts from the higher levels of risks and goes down to finer levels.
-Hence, the more you subdivide risks into deeper levels project the more control you get with project implementation.
+RBS is the hierarchical presentation of risks, that starts from the higher levels of risks and goes down to finer levels.
+Hence, the more you subdivide risks into deeper levels of the project the more control you get with project implementation.